nickramsay19/cpp-template/include/README.md

-# cpp-template/include
+# /include

-This folder is intedent for all project header files.
+This folder is intended for project header files.